 AG seeking to have Thomas' bond revoked; suspended Somerset DA accused of striking witness' vehicle in late-night pursuit

 Apr.
-28—WINDBER, Pa. — State Attorney General Josh Shapiro has filed a motion to revoke Jeff Thomas' bond following two separate sets of charges filed against him this week.
+29—WINDBER, Pa. — State Attorney General Josh Shapiro has filed a motion to revoke Jeffrey Thomas' bond following two separate sets of charges filed against him this week.

 A hearing on the motion to revoke bond is scheduled for Friday.